Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Giants have a 51.2% chance of walking away with the win.

-- San Francisco and its opponents have gone over the total this season in 35 of its 73 opportunities.
+- Games involving San Francisco have gone over the total set by oddsmakers in 35 of 74 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!